Remote ATU v 1.0

 Tandem-match is based on BN43-3312 (20:1, -26dB) combined with Pi-att (-25dB) of 56 Ohm-442 Ohm-56 Ohm and two AD8310 log amplifiers.
 This solution allows to perform tuning even on values 1uW above AD8310 intercept level.
 For performance reasons the values set to perform tuning within the range from 0.01W to 200W PEP.

 What is the difference between AD8310 and "classic" diode detector based Tandem?
-What is predominatly applicabe to this project case:
+What is predominantly applicable to this project case:

 - diode detector is cheap, simple and does not require any calibration